 For the best representation in the web (RGB) and for print (CMYK), renderings with a correct color profile have to be stored.
 First off: Do not worry, Studio 2038 always ships 2 optimized versions: By default, the RGB versions are the best on the web, plus the CMYK version for printing - no extra cost!
 Nevertheless, we want to show what makes the difference RGB - CMYK.

 RGB stands for the three primary colors Red Green and Blue, that make up the additive color space.

-These three basic colors are light colors, which means that .
+These three basic colors are light colors, which means that color is created by mixing light .
 That means, approx. 16.8 million shades .
 The RGB color space refers to all images that are displayed on a screen (= light), such as Monitor (website, social media, online shop ...), smartphone, tablet, TV, screen, presentation on a projector ...
 This gives the possibility to digitally display fresh, saturated and bright colors.